scalar-labs/getting-started-with-scalardb/README.md

 }
 ```

-If it's need to specify `NETWORK STRATEGY` for Cassandra and `BASE RESOURCE UNIT` for cosmos DB, please see [Schema Tool for Scalar DB](https://github.com/scalar-labs/scalardb/blob/master/tools/scalar-schema/README.md)
+You may want to specify `NETWORK STRATEGY` for Cassandra and `BASE RESOURCE UNIT` for Cosmos DB depending on your needs.
+Please see [Schema Tool for Scalar DB](https://github.com/scalar-labs/scalardb/blob/master/tools/scalar-schema/README.md)

 ### Initialize DistributedStorage